CodeShayk/Schemio/README.md

 ```
 ### ii.
 Developer Guide

-Please see [Developer Guide](https://codeshayk.github.io/Schemio/) for details on how to implement schemio in your project.
+Please see [Developer Guide](https://github.com/CodeShayk/Schemio/wiki) for complete details to use Schemio in your project.

 ## Support